Xevkin/random_programs/mixmapper_and_MCR_install.md

 This has installed MCR.
 We will refer to the it when we run mixmapper.

-## Install mixmapper
+## Install MixMapper
-Mixmapper now needs to be install.
-The mixmapper MCR will be used to run the final step and does not need installation.
+MixMapper now needs to be installed.
+The MixMapper MCR will be used to run the final step and does not need installation.

 `tar -xzf MixMapper_v2.0.tar.gz`